Argan Oil Unrefined Pharmaceutical Grade A

-Regular exfoliation helps to remove dead skin cells and reduce the appearance of fine lines and wrinkles, while giving you a younger fresher complexion.
+Regular exfoliation helps to remove dead skin cells, while giving you a younger fresher complexion.
 With the aid of the brown sugar, the argan oil’s nutrients are more readily absorbed into your skin.

 Use this exfoliator for more than just your face!
 If you have dry elbows or heels (or during an at-home pedicure) mix up a bit more to massage the dry and dead skin away!